paulosruiz/diff/README.md

 If you decided to clone it, access the project folder after performing the clone.

 ## Start the Application
-To start the application via command line, execute the command `java -jar build/libs/diff-0.1.0.jar` at root level of the project folder.

 To start the application via Spring Boot, execute the command `gradlew bootRun`.

 ## API Endpoints